-In accordance with Section 404 (6) of the Companies and Allied Matters Act, 2020, any member may nominate a qualified shareholder for election to the Audit Committee by giving notice in writing of such nomination which should reach the Company Secretary at least twenty-one (21) days before the date of the AGM.
+Pursuant to Section 404 (6) of the Companies and Allied Matters Act (CAMA) 2020, any shareholder may nominate a shareholder for appointment to the Statutory Audit Committee by giving notice in writing of such nomination.
+Such notice should reach the Company Secretary at least Twenty-One (21) days before the Annual General Meeting.